AnalogCyan/SwiftWin/README.md

 With all that noted, I do plan on adding more friendly controls in the future.

-This script was designed and tested on Windows 10 20H2 with PowerShell 7.2.0 and higher.
+This script was designed and tested on Windows 11 with PowerShell 7.
 No guarantees as to how well it'll work on other versions of Windows/PowerShell.

 ## Links